andrewpr52/GroupBored-App/ReadMe.md

-# Project Title
+# GroupBored

 GroupBored - A Social Media Android Application

-## Getting Started
+## File Locations

-The Android Studio Java code is located at
+The PHP code is all located within the PHP folder.
-The PHP code is located in the PHP folder.
+The Android Studio Java code is located at app/src/main/java/com/terminalreach/groupbored